 For details on Data Store Garbage Collection, see the dedicated documentation page.

 Workflows can also be purged from the Maintenance Dashboard.
-In order to run the Workflow Purge task, you need to:
+To run the Workflow Purge task, do the following:

 For more detailed information about Workflow Maintenance, see this page.